 PC they started looking for local dealers.
 I decided to sell Pro/E. I have

 to tell you this was not a great experience.
-I tried to learn the package.
+It was directly ported to the

 It was an incredibly convoluted way to design, sketch, sketch, constrain,

 constrain.
 The training was horrible.

 First Class: We were given a study manual.
 All was